History of Patna: Before the Guptas

-The Gupta Dynasty (240-550)
+The Gupta Dynasty (240–550)

-Under Chandragupta I (320-335), the empire was revived in the north.
-Like Chandragupta Maurya, he first conquered Magadha, set up his capital where the Mauryan capital had stood (Patna), and from this base consolidated a kingdom over the eastern portion of northern India.
+Under Chandragupta I (320–335), the empire was revived in the north.
+Like Chandragupta Maurya, he first conquered Magadha, set up his provincial capital where the Mauryan capital had stood (Patna), and from this base consolidated a kingdom over the eastern portion of northern India.
 In addition, Chandragupta revived many of Ashoka's principles of government.
-It was his son, however, Samudragupta (335-376), and later his grandson, Chandragupta II (376-415), who extended the kingdom into an empire over the whole of the north and the western Deccan.
+It was his son, however, Samudragupta (335–376), and later his grandson, Chandragupta II (376–415), who extended the kingdom into an empire over the whole of the north and the western Deccan.
 Chandragupta II was the greatest of the Gupta kings; called Vikramaditya ("The Sun of Power"), he presided over the greatest cultural age in Classical India.

 This period is regarded as the golden age of Indian culture.
 The high points of this cultural creativity are magnificent and creative architecture, sculpture, and painting.
 The wall-paintings of Ajanta Cave in the central Deccan are considered among the greatest and most powerful works of Indian art.
 The paintings in the cave represent the various lives of the Buddha, but also are the best source we have of the daily life in India at the time.
 There are forty-eight caves making up Ajanta, most of which were carved out of the rock between 460 and 480, and they are filled with Buddhist sculptures.
 The rock temple at Elephanta (near Bombay) contains a powerful, eighteen-foot statue of the three-headed Shiva, one of the principal Hindu gods.
 Each head represents one of Shiva's roles: that of creating, that of preserving, and that of destroying.
 The period also saw dynamic building of Hindu temples.
 All of these temples contain a hall and a tower.